Janine LaManna

-Janine LaManna (born June 14, 1966) is an American actress and singer.
-She is known for her extensive work in Broadway musicals and she is the first actress to portray the live-action character of Carmen Sandiego on the PBS series Where in Time Is Carmen Sandiego?.
+Janine LaManna (born June 14, 1966) is an American actress, singer, and vocal coach.
+She is best known for her extensive career in Broadway musicals, most notably originating the role of Gertrude McFuzz in Seussical, which earned her a Drama Desk Award nomination, and for being the first actress to portray the live-action character of Carmen Sandiego on the PBS children's television series Where in Time Is Carmen Sandiego?.

 Early life and education

-Janine LaManna was born in Rochester, New York.
-She graduated from Wagner College and she was honored with the Wagner College Fellows Award in recognition for her professional achievements.
+She was born in Rochester, New York.
+She attended Wagner College in Staten Island, graduating with a degree in theater.
+She was later honored by the institution with the Wagner College Fellows Award in recognition of her professional achievements in the performing arts.